-But if you have shipments that are larger, there’s a long row of special containers to choose between.
-If you’ll be shipping foods, chemicals, or medicine, you should look into the reefer and the insulated container.
+But if you have shipments that are larger, there’s a long row of special containers to choose from.
+If you’ll be shipping foods, chemicals, or medicine, you should look into the reefer and the insulated containers.
 Both of these container types help maintain a steady temperature inside the container.

 You can get the full overview and learn more about these container types in our in-depth blog article on container types.